-Model — the data domain of the application, normally an actual SQL database.
+- Model — The data domain of the application, normally an actual SQL database.
 Model objects retrieve and update records.

-View — the visual components that constitute the user interface.
+- View — The visual components that constitute the user interface.

-Controller — the components that deal with user interactions, such as keyboard input.
-Controllers influence views, and can also pass values to the model.
+- Controller — The components that deal with user interactions, such as keyboard input.
+Controllers influence views and can also pass values to the model.

-7. How do you use multiple models to a single view in ASP.NET?
+11. How do you use multiple models to a single view in ASP.NET?

 Another common solution is to use the ViewModel class (a single class with multiple models), ViewData (a dictionary object) or ViewBag (a dynamic type property of the ControllerBase class).
-JSon, Tuple and RenderAction can also be used.
+JSON, Tuple and RenderAction can also be used.

 ASP.NET Web Forms tried to make stateful web applications with ViewState, which handled session cookies and session identifiers in a transparent way.
 The application state was managed on the server.
 ASP.NET MVC is considered stateless because it doesn’t use server-side controls to maintain state.
-Instead, the session is managed dynamically by the model-view-controller components.
+Instead, the session is managed dynamically by the Model-View-Controller components.